-- One influenza A family outbreak in HSE-Northeast was notified to HPSC during week 7 2022. - During the 2021/2022 influenza season to date, one hospital outbreak and two family outbreaks were reported to HPSC. - For the 2021/2022 season to date (weeks 40 2021- 7 2022), three influenza A outbreaks, five RSV and ten ARI (SARS-CoV-2 negative) outbreaks were notified to HPSC.
+- Three influenza outbreaks were notified to HPSC during week 8 2022, two in HSE-south and one in HSE-northeast. - During the 2021/2022 influenza season to date, two hospital outbreaks, one nursing home outbreak, two family outbreaks and one outbreak associated with a social gathering were reported to HPSC. - For the 2021/2022 season to date (weeks 40 2021- 8 2022), seven influenza outbreaks, five RSV and ten ARI (SARS-CoV-2 negative) outbreaks were notified to HPSC.
 Of the ten ARI outbreaks, two were associated with rhinovirus/enterovirus, four with seasonal coronavirus (OC43) and four with no pathogen identified.